solid/process/solid-cg-charter.md

 * The relative merits of various economic, political, or sociological theories.
 * Marketing or evangelizing of technologies not intended to be released under a license compatible with W3C specifications.
 Discussion of out-of-scope solutions should be limited to elaborating upon technological advantages/disadvantages.
+* Community Group's Work Items that have transitioned to a deliverable of an active Working Group.

 ## Work Items